Skip to main content

 When to Use SSH Tunneling

-• Database server is in a private network
+• Database in private network

-• Database server only accepts local connections
+• Database accepts local connections only

-• You need to encrypt connections to the database
+• Need to encrypt database connection

-Setting Up SSH Tunneling
+Setting Up

 SSH tunnel settings